bmwas/AIGVE_Tool/docs/guides/about_us.md

 Copyright © 2025 [IFM Lab](https://www.ifmlab.org/).
 All rights reserved.

 * `AIGVE` source code is published under the terms of the MIT License.
-* `AIGVE` documentation and the `...` papers are licensed under a Creative Commons Attribution-Share Alike 4.0 Unported License ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).
+* `AIGVE` documentation and the `AIGVE-Tool` papers are licensed under a Creative Commons Attribution-Share Alike 4.0 Unported License ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).